beyergroup/Global-analyses-of-the-human-structural-proteome-to-identify-a-new-type-of-disease-biomarker/README.md

-# Global analyses of the human structural proteome to identify a new type of disease biomarker
+# Global, in situ analysis of the structural proteome in individuals with Parkinson’s disease to identify a new class of biomarker

-Scripts to reproduce the main analysis of "Global analyses of the human structural proteome to identify a new type of disease biomarker"
+Scripts to reproduce the main analysis of:

+Mackmull, MT., Nagel, L., Sesterhenn, F. et al. Global, in situ analysis of the structural proteome in individuals with Parkinson’s disease to identify a new class of biomarker.
+Nat Struct Mol Biol (2022). https://doi.org/10.1038/s41594-022-00837-0

 ## Main analysis